rapchic-zz/openshift-pipelines/README.md

 -	Designed for microservices and decentralized teams
 -	Integrated with the OpenShift Developer Console

 This tutorial walks you through pipeline concepts and how to create and run a simple pipeline for building and deploying a containerized app on OpenShift, and in this tutorial, we will use Triggers to handle a real GitHub webhook request to kickoff a PipelineRun.
+We're using this repo: https://github.com/openshift/pipelines-vote-ui/

 ## In this lab you will: